viictorgiil/nubair-iot-prototype/README.md

   }'
 ```

+This must be run every time the Server is restarted.
+For a permament and future configuration, this will be changed.

 ### Home Assistant Dashboard Card

 The dashboard uses a `picture-elements` card with the cabin image as background and an interactive icon positioned over the door: